 Some consumers feel anger to the point of showing violent, bizarre, or unstable behavior as a night goes on and more cocaine is consumed.
 Typically in a night, a person will consume cocaine multiple times due to the short stint of the positive effects.

-Often called the cocaine comedown and/or crash, the aftermath of a cocaine binge is like an alcohol hangover on steroids.
+Often called the cocaine comedown or crash, the aftermath of a cocaine binge is far worse than any alcohol hangover and highly unpleasant.
 Unlike with alcohol, there are minimal physical symptoms of a cocaine comedown and eventual crash, but the psychological symptoms can make you feel extreme discomfort.

-It is common during the comedown period after a cocaine binge to experience strong physical cravings to consume more cocaine.
-If you don’t give in to the cravings, you will reach the point of crash.
+During the comedown period after a cocaine binge, it is common to experience intense physical cravings to consume more cocaine.
+If you don’t give in to the cravings, you will reach the point of crashing.

 The most common symptom of a cocaine crash is excessive fatigue.
 During this time, it is completely within reason to sleep for upward of 12-16 hours (depending on the amount of cocaine consumed).